killerbossoriginal/quaderno/Inglese/Shakespeare/Power and Ambition in Shakespeare/Power and Ambition in Shakespeare.md

 8. agreement
 9. marriage
 #### Ex 3
-*Deary Harry.
+*Dear Harry.
 Something terrible has happened...*, my uncle just killed my father, I don't know what to do...
 I'm sad, I'd a very good relation with my father.
 I want to avenge his death but I want to make it very painful.
 I can make him drown with his car or i can torture him until he can explain and justify what have he done.
 He need to have a good reason, that an external pearson could say he had just done a good thing.
-I don't know if  Ophelia coul ever do a thing like this, i don't know if i can support that.
+I don't know if Ophelia coul ever do a thing like this, i don't know if i can sopport that.
 It could become too much...
 #### Ex 4
 1. A
 2. D